To make things even more comfortable, they have collaborated with Twitch to sync subs automatically and emotes between the platforms.

 Step 4: Set up BTTV Integration

 While you are integrating emote programs, go to BTTV and log in with your Twitch account.
 Go to your Dashboard and select “Discord Sync.”
-Log in to your Discord account and choose the server you would like to integrate.
+Log in to your Discord account and choose the server you want to integrate.

 Step 5: Upload Additional Emotes